1997 – 2001 Honda CR250 – Rear Suspension – Swingarm Service

 4. Assemble your socket and extension, and rest it on the bearing.

-5. Heat the swingarm bore for about 60 seconds, making sure to move the torch for even heating.
+5. Heat the swingarm bore for about 60 seconds, moving the torch for even heating.

 7. If you have to hammer at them, reheat until you don’t.